Is Canada’s amazing house price boom coming to an end?

 - OSFI is placing restrictions on certain lending arrangements that are designed to circumvent LTV limits.

-- From August 2, 2016, foreign nationals and foreign-controlled companies must pay 15% in additional property transfer tax on residential property transfers in Greater Vancouver.
+- From August 2, 2016, foreign nationals and foreign-controlled companies were required to pay 15% in additional property transfer tax on residential property transfers in Greater Vancouver.
 A 15% tax is equivalent to around CA$300,000 on the sale of a CA$2 million home.

-- From October 17, 2016 low ratio homebuyers, i.e. those who make a greater than 20% down payment, will face the same insurance requirements as those with lower down payments.
+- From October 17, 2016 homebuyers who made greater than 20% down payments, faced the same insurance requirements as those with lower down payments.

 - While any financial gain from selling a primary residence remains tax-free, the government now requires sellers to report the sale at tax time to the Canada Revenue Agency.

 Other market-tightening measures date back to July 2012, with a significant ratcheting-up of pressure in 2013 and 2014.
-So far, none of these measures has had much effect.
+Till this year none of these measures had much effect.

 Vacancy rates are falling

-The national vacancy rate was 3% in 2017, down from 3.7% in 2016 and 3.5% in 2015, according to the CMHC.
+The national vacancy rate was 2.4% in 2018, down from 3% in 2017, 3.7% in 2016 and 3.5% in 2015, according to the CMHC.
 It is considered very low by international standards.
-Because of skyrocketing house prices, an increasing number of Canadians have no choice but to rent.
+Because of skyrocketing house prices in recent years, an increasing number of Canadians have no choice but to rent.

 The government has increased spending on infrastructure, cut some taxes, and increased child benefits, among others.

-The downside is that budget deficit is now swelling.
-During the 2016-17 fiscal year, the government ran a deficit of CA$17.8 billion (US$14.13 billion), sharply up from a deficit of just CA$1 billion (US$794 million) a year earlier.
+The downside is that the budget deficit is now swelling.
+For the 2019-20 fiscal year, the Canadian government is projected to post a deficit of CA$19.6 billion (US$14.8 billion), sharply up from a deficit of just CA$1 billion (US$754 million) four years ago.
+The federal government has run deficits every year since 2015, despite continued economic growth.

 An influx of immigrants buoys property demand

 In an effort to fill the gap left by retiring baby boomers, Canada liberalized its immigration regulations in 2015.
-As a result, Canada took in 321,000 immigrants in the 2015-16 fiscal year, the largest number since 1910, according to Statistics Canada.
-Another 300,000 immigrants were admitted to Canada in the succeeding year.
+As a result, Canada took in more than 323,000 immigrants in the 2015-16 fiscal year, the largest number since 1910, according to Statistics Canada.
+During the latest fiscal year, the Canadian government targets to accept about 310,000 immigrants, after admitting about 273,000 immigrants in FY 2016-17 and 303,000 immigrants in FY 2017-18.

 "This historic multi-year immigration levels plan will benefit all Canadians because immigrants will contribute their talents to support our economic growth and innovation, helping to keep our country at the forefront of the global economy," said Hussen.